 But never mind all that.
 Let’s give it a go.

-The game is being played in Denver, at a lovely ballpark in Lower Downtown, a classic park, completed in 1995, built in the style of the grand parks of the early and mid 20th century, before the generic stadiums of the 60s and 70s took over.
+About that All-Star game: it’s being played in Denver, at a lovely ballpark in Lower Downtown, a classic park, completed in 1995, built in the style of the grand parks of the early 20th century, before the generic stadiums of the 60s and 70s took over.

 I’m a little worried about tonight’s game.
 Worried that some berserker with a gun is going to let us know how unhappy he is that MLB moved the game from Atlanta to Denver after Georgia passed its voter suppression law back in April.
 By the time you read this it will be yesterday’s news.
 Let’s hope it doesn’t become another headline I’m sharing with listeners at the station tomorrow.

 As I type, my orange tabby is kneading my shoulder, purring, ready for his evening let’s-hang-out time.
 So this will have to do.
 Not exactly the post I’d intended, but the one that wanted to be written.